Biographies of Prominent

 Jean Greenwood Thomas

-Jean Greenwood Thomas was born to a Deaf father, Virgil Rogers Greenwood, and a hearing mother, Lucy Pearl McMills, as a child of a deaf adult, abbreviated as CODA.
+Jean Greenwood Thomas was born to Virgil Rogers Greenwood, a Deaf father, and Lucy Pearl McMills, a hearing mother and the Child of a Deaf Adults (CODA) in 1953.
 Her father attended the Utah School for the Deaf (USD) in Ogden, Utah.
-He left USD for work in 1931, as was common for USD students at the time.
+He left school for work in 1931, as was common for USD students at the time.

-Jean grew up in the Utah Deaf community through her parents.
+Jean's parents raised her in the Utah Deaf community.
 Jean also has several Deaf relatives.
 She had a Deaf aunt, Gloria Greenwood Barney, and a Deaf uncle, Stewart Greenwood.
 Ruth Felter, one of her sisters, also worked as an interpreter.
-Lucy had a sister, Eva, who worked as an interpreter mostly for the Salt Lake Valley 1st Ward for the Deaf of the Church of Jesus Christ of Latter-day Saints in Salt Lake City, Utah.
+Lucy had a sister, Eva, who worked as an interpreter, mostly for the Salt Lake Valley 1st Ward for the Deaf of The Church of Jesus Christ of Latter-day Saints in Salt Lake City, Utah.

-Valerie G. Kinney, a long-time member of the Utah Association of the Deaf, remarked that Jean's mother, Lucy, had significantly influenced Jean's decision to become an interpreter (Valerie G. Kinney, personal communication, January 9, 2013).
+Valerie G. Kinney, a respected member of the Utah Association for the Deaf, shared that Jean's mother, Lucy, played a pivotal role in inspiring Jean's career path as an interpreter (Valerie G. Kinney, personal communication, January 9, 2013).
+This familial influence is a testament to the power of shared passion and dedication.

-Jean grew up in the Utah Deaf community through her parents.
+Jean's parents raised her in the Utah Deaf community.
 Jean also has several Deaf relatives.
 She had a Deaf aunt, Gloria Greenwood Barney, and a Deaf uncle, Stewart Greenwood.
 Ruth Felter, one of her sisters, also worked as an interpreter.
-Lucy had a sister, Eva, who worked as an interpreter mostly for the Salt Lake Valley 1st Ward for the Deaf of the Church of Jesus Christ of Latter-day Saints in Salt Lake City, Utah.
+Lucy had a sister, Eva, who worked as an interpreter, mostly for the Salt Lake Valley 1st Ward for the Deaf of The Church of Jesus Christ of Latter-day Saints in Salt Lake City, Utah.

-Valerie G. Kinney, a long-time member of the Utah Association of the Deaf, remarked that Jean's mother, Lucy, had significantly influenced Jean's decision to become an interpreter (Valerie G. Kinney, personal communication, January 9, 2013).
+Valerie G. Kinney, a respected member of the Utah Association for the Deaf, shared that Jean's mother, Lucy, played a pivotal role in inspiring Jean's career path as an interpreter (Valerie G. Kinney, personal communication, January 9, 2013).
+This familial influence is a testament to the power of shared passion and dedication.

 Jean taught American Sign Language (ASL) classes at Ogden High School from 1989 until 1994.
-The ASL programs were approved by the Ogden School Board of Education and the Utah State Board of Education through the Technology Programs in the spring of 1990.
+In the spring of 1990, the Ogden School Board of Education and the Utah State Board of Education approved the ASL programs through the Technology Programs.
 From there, Jean started teaching ASL classes at Ogden High School.

 Jean worked with four people in authority in the Ogden City School District: Cyrus Freston, special education director with the Ogden City School District and son of Deaf parents, Cyrus and Lillian Freston; Winefred Ospitile, vocational education; Larry Leatham, assistant principal at Ogden High School; and Santiago Sandoval, principal at Ogden High School.
 None of this would have been possible without Jean's persistence and the cooperation of those in positions of authority.